 - Availability and effectiveness of mentoring and professional learning programs

-These committees are charged with advising NYSUT on how the union might develop methods to analyze and interpret changes in academic content and assessments; respond to these changes; effectively communicate NYSUT's analysis, interpretation, and response to SED initiatives.
+Subject area committees advise NYSUT on how the union might develop methods to analyze and interpret changes in in the areas above and new areas as they arise.
+The committees help to shape and effectively communicate NYSUT's analysis, interpretation, and response to SED initiatives.
 Comments on timely concerns are frequently prepared by the Committee and posted for use by our members.